turnerbenjamin/travel-info-backend/docs/routing-diagrams-and-tests/user-story-2-routing-diagram-and-tests.md

 - [x] UC2-1: It should call getUserFavourites on the Favourited Location service with the correct argument
 - [x] UC2-2: It should send a 500 response if the Favourited Location service rejects
 - [x] UC2-3: It should send a 500 response if req.user is null
-- [ ] UC2-4: It should send a 201 response if getUserFavourites resolves
+- [x] UC2-4: It should send a 201 response if getUserFavourites resolves
+- [ ] UC2-5: It should call res.json with value returned from getUserFavourites

 ### Integration Tests (INT)